 The ACROD Parking Program may contact the applicant’s health professional to discuss the following issues as part of the assessment for an ACROD Parking Permit.

-- Does your patient use an aid to walk, or any other adaptive equipment? (this could include the use of oxygen)
+- Does your patient use an aid to walk, or any other adaptive equipment?
+(This could include the use of oxygen.)

-- Describe your patient’s gait pattern (speed, balance, tone, coordination)
+- Describe your patient’s gait pattern: speed; balance; tone; coordination.

 - How far can your patient walk before they need to stop?
+Why do they stop?

-- What is the impact on your patient’s health when they walk between 50m -100m? (consider shortness of breath, angina, claudication, severe pain)
+- What is the impact on your patient’s health when they walk between 50m -100m?
+(Consider shortness of breath, angina, claudication, severe pain.)

 - Describe your patient’s walking ability during both good and bad periods.

-- What is your current or future treatment plan for your patient’s severe walking restriction? (consider weight loss plan if relevant)
+- What is your current or future treatment plan for your patient’s severe walking restriction?
+(Consider weight loss plan if relevant.)

-- Is there an expectation that your patient’s walking restriction may improve in the future? (consider surgery, therapy, rehabilitation, trial of medications)
+- Is there an expectation that your patient’s walking restriction may improve in the future?
+(Consider surgery, therapy, rehabilitation, trial of medications.)